Environment Variable Management: Tips & Best Practices

 3. Type Confusion

-Environment variables are always strings, but applications often expect other types:
+Environment variables are always strings.
+But apps expect other types:

 # This looks like a number, but it's a string